leigholiver/ladderbet/README.md

 Copy the `SC2Switcher Webhook URL` into the Webhook tab of [SC2Switcher](https://github.com/leigholiver/OBS-SC2Switcher)

-Make sure that 'Webhook enabled' is ticket in SC2Switcher
+Make sure that 'Webhook enabled' is ticked in SC2Switcher

 Create a new Browser Source in OBS and copy the `OBS display url ` into the URL field